fbpx

 Indulgence: The extent to which people try to control their desires and impulses.

-The following graph provides a comparison between how Australia and Vietnam rank on the 6 Cultural Dimensions.
+The following graph compares how Australia and Vietnam rank on the 6 Cultural Dimensions.

 Treat the research as a starting point for developing your cross-cultural management skills with regard to working with Vietnamese teams.